sayan-me/ultimate-expense-tracker/docs/HomePage_UI_layout.md

 - Import Bank Statement
 - View Awards
 - Export Reports
-Provides an "Edit Quick Actions" button to manage these shortcuts.
+Provides an additional button to manage these shortcuts, by adding and removing them from an existing list of actions in the activities window(mentioned below).

 ### 2.2 Overview Section (Below Quick Actions):
 This section displays an overview of the user’s finances depending on the active mode (Personal or Group).